quiltdata/quilt/docs/Catalog/Preferences.md

-## Showing and hiding features in the Quilt catalog
+## Show and hide features in the Quilt catalog

-You can use your Quilt catalog's configuration file to show and hide certain tabs and buttons in the Quilt catalog.
+You can use your Quilt catalog's configuration file to show or hide certain tabs and buttons in the Quilt catalog.
 This gives you finer-grained control over how users interact with the Quilt catalog.
 The catalog config file is per-bucket.
 The file's path is `s3://BUCKET/.quilt/catalog/config.yaml`.